needalongwaytogo/assignment2/README.md

 Currently, the program can correctly access to the elevation value according to user input location.

-The buffer part need to be further modified and completed.
+The coordinates of minimum bounding box of the 5 km buffer can be detected.